 LIVE IN UNDIVIDED DEVOTION TO THE LORD

-1 Corinthians 7:1-40 “I am saying this for your own good, not to restrict you, but that you may live in a right way in undivided devotion to the Lord.”
-(35)
+1 Corinthians 7:1-40 “I am saying this for your own good, not to restrict you, but that you may live in a right way in undivided devotion to the Lord.” (v.
+35)

 In last week’s passage, we learned about fleeing from sexual immorality because sinning sexually is not only sinning against God, but against our own bodies.
 Our bodies are the temples of the Holy Spirit.
 So, Apostle Paul concludes chapter 6 with, “…Therefore, honor God with your bodies.
 This verse is a good segue into chapter 7.
-As Apostle Paul continues the theme about sex, he then moves into marriage and singleness.
+As Apostle Paul continues the theme about sexual morality, he then moves into marriage and singleness.
 The topic of married life and singleness lead to one spiritual theme, and that is to live in undivided devotion to the Lord.
 May the Spirit guide us to understand what it means to live in undivided devotion to the Lord.

-Sexual morality and marriage (1-16, 25-28)
+Sexual morality and marriage (vs. 1-16, 25-28)

-Before I begin this passage, I want us to keep in mind our key verse as we deal with sex and marriage.
-Let’s think about the comparison of Apostle Paul draw upon in his writing about sex, marriage and singleness, with our key verse of this passage.
+Before I begin this passage, I want us to keep in mind our key verse as we deal with sex, marriage, and singleness.
+Let’s think about the relationship between these topics and our key verse today. .

 Now let’s begin this passage.
-After dealing with sexual immorality, Apostle Paul turns his attention to sex and marriage.
 Look at verse 1, “Now for the matters you wrote about: “It is good for a man not to have sexual relations with a woman.”
-Apostle Paul must be referring to questions that the Corinthian Christians had about sex and marriage.
+Apostle Paul must be referring to questions that the Corinthian Christians had.
 In view of the sexual temptations the Corinthians faced in Corinth, they questioned whether it is perhaps better to take a vow of celibacy, to renounce marriage for life, and to withdraw from all contact with the opposite sex?"
-So, the Corinthian Christians’ question probably arose from the difficulty that some were having trouble handling their sexual drives and living a holy life.
+So, the Corinthian Christians’ question probably arose from the difficulty that some were having trouble handling their sexual drives and living a holy life at the same time.
 They were living in a sexually—driven society, very much like what we have in America today.
-They were facing exposure to temptation in these areas every time they turned around, just as we do today, and some of them reacted by saying, "Well, rather than struggle all the time, why not just forget the whole thing and get away from the opposite sex and live as monks?"
+They were facing exposure to temptation in these areas every time they turned around, just as we do today, and some of them became tired of constantly struggling against such temptation and reacted by saying, "Well, rather than struggle all the time, why not just forget the whole thing and get away from the opposite sex and live as monks?"

-Under the influence of Greek stoicism, some thought that to live a holy life required renouncing sex and marriage altogether.
-When we think of Greco-Roman culture of sexual chaos, we can understand why they had a question like that.
-Therefore, sex is evil, and thus, it should be abstained from.
 But to correct this view, Apostle Paul gives a general rule for sexual morality and marriage.
-He says, “…It is good for a man not to have sexual relations with a woman.”
-But since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband.” (vs. 1b-2) By saying this, Apostle Paul is not opposing sexual relations within marriage, but that to protect from sexual immorality, one should have sexual relationship this his own wife, and a wife with her own husband.
+He says, “… But since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband.” (vs. 1b-2) By saying this, Apostle Paul is saying that to protect from sexual immorality, one should have sexual relationship with his own wife, and a wife with her own husband.